-In this paper we present a topology viewer for the NaradaBrokering [FP02] system.
+In this paper we present a topology viewer for the NaradaBrokering system.
 The NaradaBrokering system comprises a distributed network of cooperating broker nodes organized within a logical overlay network.
 The topology viewer's layout algorithm is implemented such that it augments the structure of the NaradaBrokering network.
 Furthermore, we believe that this approach could also be applied to similar visualization problems.
 Our visualization scheme extends recent work in the visualization of large hierarchies with primary focus on algorithmic and visual simplicity.
 Specifically, we have modified the ringed layout algorithm for placement of various NaradaBrokering components in order to achieve navigational efficiency.
-The scheme also helps user view information associated with nodes and links besides navigating through the network hierarchy.
-We have tested the topology viewer with up to ten thousand nodes and we include these performance measurements in this paper.
+We also include performance measurements in this paper.

-1. Introduction:
+1. Introduction

 Visualization of network topologies is a challenging problem.
 Networks can be thought of as graphs.
-A graph has two main components - a set of nodes and a set of edges (relations).
-Given a set of nodes and a corresponding set of edges, the basic graph drawing problem involves the calculation of the position of the nodes and the curve that needs to be drawn for each edge [HMM00].
-There are number of factors which decide the quality of a good drawing [BETT94] of a graph.
-The size of a graph is a key issue in graph visualization [HMM00].
+Given a set of nodes and a corresponding set of edges, the basic graph drawing problem involves the calculation of the position of the nodes and the curve that needs to be drawn for each edge [5].
+There are number of factors which decide the quality of a good drawing [6] of a graph.
+The size of a graph is a key issue in graph visualization [5].
 As the number of elements in the graph increase, management of the layout becomes increasingly harder and compute-intensive, ultimately restricting system performance.
-Even if it possible to layout and display all the elements, issues of viewability and usability persist.
-A typical layout algorithm may efficiently produce graphs with several hundred nodes but that does not guarantee that it would scale up to thousands of nodes.
-Other properties of a layout algorithm can be critical while navigating a graph.
+Even if it is possible to layout and display all the elements, issues of viewability and usability persist.
+A typical layout algorithm may efficiently produce graphs with several hundred nodes but that does not guarantee that it would scale up to thousands of nodes with navigational efficiency.

 At the highest level, graph layout techniques can be classified into geographical and logical layouts.
 Geographical layout techniques place each node on a map at its precise physical location, e.g. longitude and latitude, and then draw lines between these connected nodes.
-In 1997, CAIDA developed MapNet [CAIDA], a tool for visualizing the infrastructure of multiple backbone providers simultaneously based on the geographical layout technique.
-Logical layout techniques [IK02] position graph elements based on their connectivity rather than their physical location.
+In 1997, CAIDA developed Map-Net [8], a tool for visualizing the infrastructure of multiple backbone providers simultaneously based on the geographical layout technique.
+Logical layout techniques [7] position graph elements based on their connectivity rather than their physical location.
 Such techniques reveal more information about the structure of a graph, its hierarchical nature, and its clustering factor.
 The design of logical layout techniques is more difficult than geographical techniques.
-Otter [CAIDA], a general purpose visualization tool developed by CAIDA incorporates logical as well as geographical layout.
+Otter [8], a general purpose visualization tool developed by CAIDA incorporates logical as well as geographical layout.

 When we explore logical layout in detail, it is often the case that the information to be visualized exhibits some form of hierarchical relationships.
 Further, it is often desirable to reduce the number of visible elements being viewed.
-Limiting the number of visual elements improves both the clarity and the performance of the layout [HMM00].
+Limiting the number of visual elements improves both the clarity and the performance of the layout [5].
 Clustering is a key approach for achieving the abstraction necessary to reduce the visual complexity of a graph.